MapsPeople/mapsindoors-getting-started-for-web/sdk/mapbox/2-create-a-search-experience/readme.md

     onRemove: function () { floorSelectorElement.parentNode.removeChild(floorSelectorElement); },
 }, 'top-right');

+/** Handle Location Clicks **/

+// Function to handle clicks on MapsIndoors locations function handleLocationClick(location) {
+    if (location && location.id) {
+        // Move the map to the selected location mapsIndoorsInstance.goTo(location);
+        // Ensure that the map shows the correct floor mapsIndoorsInstance.setFloor(location.properties.floor);
+        // Select the location on the map mapsIndoorsInstance.selectLocation(location);
+    }
+}

+// Add an event listener to the MapsIndoors instance for click events on locations mapsIndoorsInstance.on('click', handleLocationClick);

 /** Search Functionality **/

 // Get references to the search input and results list elements